-Every day my four-year-old son counts the all numbers on all the 78 houses and on all the 21 cable boxes on our route as I take him from kindergarten to our house, and he begins to cry if I don’t count along with him.
+Every day my four-year-old son counts all the numbers on all 78 houses and on all the 21 cable boxes on our route as I take him from kindergarten to our house, and he begins to cry if I don’t count along with him.

 It’s been a little over a year since Michael got his autism diagnosis, but I mobilize a determined hope every day that it is not that bad.

 I mean, maybe we are connecting, just in a way that fits Michael?
 Like me saying the numbers of cable box 345128 just like I have done every weekday for five months now since this particular habit started.
 He has loved numbers for a long time, but the boxes came in later.

 “At least he finds new things to count,” Jon says.
 “He doesn’t count the same stuff over and over again.”

 “It feels that way some days,” I say.

 And then we get into an argument because we are both stressed out of our minds and arguing seems to be something that has now become a trap we can’t get out of.
 Something as basic and instinctual in order to cope in some fucked-up way when Michael has been crying or howling all day for reasons we don’t understand because he hasn’t learned to talk for real and we don’t know what ails him, or in what way those multiple problems autistic kids have with sensory overload affects Michael.

 And then Jon goes to work, and Emma goes to her room, and I’m not sure if it’s because she doesn’t know how to deal with her brother or with her parents.

 And yes, I am thinking about all this as I count house number “fifty-threeee”.